saidvandeklundert/learningGo/readme.md

 go test .
 go test -v
-go test -run Test_name		# will run all tests that have this substring in the name
+go test -run Test_name		# will run all tests that have this substring in the name go test ./..				# runs test in this and all nested directories
 # check test coverage:
 go test -cover .
 go test -coverprofile=coverage.out